By Vina Medenilla

 The concept of the clothing line was rooted in the old Filipino habit of using katsa in everyday life.
 Rivera stressed, “In fact, Ba’law brought to mind childhood memories, such as the use of katsa as blankets, skirts, bibs, blouses, curtains, handkerchief, and cloth diapers.”

-With the ease of obtaining what we need in stores nowadays, AraPilak created the clothing line as an attempt to promote sustainability and to lessen the wastes by saving and reusing whatever was on hand, especially amid a pandemic.
+With the ease of obtaining what we need in stores nowadays, AraPilak created the clothing line as an attempt to promote sustainability and to lessen waste by saving and reusing whatever was on hand, especially amid a pandemic.
 “With Ba’law Clothing, we would like to inspire people to take a look at the things they already have and ask themselves whether those things could still be used or repurposed.
 This way, we could practice sustainability in our own little way,” said Rivera.

 Apart from clothing, AraPilak also offers items like handmade, repurposed coconut planters that they sell for P200.

-The artisans behind the products
+Artisans behind the products

 The challenge of modern living has urged the brand to create this eco-conscious collection.
 “Today, we have three groups of farmers and makers where we source our items from,” Rivera added.